tldr-pages/tldr/pages/windows/wsl-open.md

 `wsl-open {{https://example.com}}`

-- Open a specific file in the system default application in Windows:
+- Open a specific file in the user's default application in Windows:

 `wsl-open {{path/to/file}}`